hackerzhuli/com.hackerzhuli.code/README.md

 This package supports automatially patching the settings file and launch file for working with Dot Rush, if Dot Rush is detected for the VS Code Fork that you selected.

 ## Code Guidelines
-- Try not to change unrelated files and keep the code in sync with the official package.
+- Try to keep code simple and well documented.

 For pull requests:
 - Try to keep the code changes minimal.